Animatron/player/doc/API.md

 #### 2. From Source ####

-If you'd like to _customize_ things a bit more, or to have more control over the flow, or if you want to _import_ some custom scene in custom format (i.e. JSON), or if you plan to _build_ a scene on your own, you may want the second option: to include a player from the sourse.
+If you'd like to _customize_ things a bit more, or to have more control over the flow, or if you want to _import_ some custom scene in custom format (i.e. JSON), or if you plan to _build_ a scene on your own, you may want the second option: to include a player from the source.

 ##### 2a. #####